Hi, I’m Kate,

 - Commission on Dietetic Registration (CDR)

-I am also currently in the process of constructing a Weight Management Program for surgical patients with plans to extend the reach of the program to the public.
-If you, or anyone you know, has interest in learning about this future Weight Management Program, I encourage you to join the Facebook Group to stay current with its launch!
+I currently run a 12 Week Weight Management Program for surgical (and non-surgical!).
+If you, or anyone you know, has interest in learning more about this Weight Management Program, I encourage you to join the Facebook Group to stay current with its launch!